Creating content types

 The [ContentType] Attribute

 Classes intended to be content types must be decorated with the [ContentType] attribute.
-This attribute allows the CMS to discover the class and register it as a content type in the database.
+This attribute allows the CMS to discover the class and register it as a content type in the database on application startup.

 -

 GUID: A unique identifier for the content type.
-This is critical for refactoring.
-If the class is renamed or moved to a different namespace, Optimizely uses the GUID to maintain the connection to the existing data in the database. -
+This is critical for refactoring - if the class is renamed or moved to a different namespace, Optimizely uses the GUID to maintain the connection to existing data in the database. -

 DisplayName: The name of the content type as it appears to editors in the CMS UI. -

-GroupName: Categorizes the content type in the "New Page" or "New Block" dialogs. -
+GroupName: Categorizes the content type in the "New Page" or "New Block" creation dialogs. -

 Description: Provides helper text for editors explaining the purpose of the type. -